FHA Loan Requirements, Guidelines and Application Tips

 State and local programs

-Local nonprofit organizations and government agencies, like your local housing authority, could have programs available to assist lower-income borrowers.
-You may be able to receive down payment assistance for use with a new construction or home renovation mortgage.
+Local nonprofit organizations and government agencies, like your state or city housing authority, could have programs available to assist lower-income borrowers.
+You may qualify to receive down payment assistance for use with a new construction or home renovation mortgage.

 VA construction loan

-Eligible military borrowers may be able to build a home with 100% financing, by using a construction loan guaranteed by the U.S. Department of Veterans Affairs (VA).
-VA construction loans are available with a one-time or two-time close option.
+Eligible military borrowers may be able to build a home with 100% financing by using a construction loan guaranteed by the U.S. Department of Veterans Affairs (VA).
+VA construction loans are available with a one-time or two-time closing option.

 USDA construction loan